Galloping Goose Trail Bike Trip to Sooke

 If you want something more intimate – on a beach check out Orca View Cottage – rated exceptional.

-Sooke Harbour House is famous for its gardens
+The Sooke Harbour House is another great option.

 Biking the Galloping Goose trail to the Swartz Bay Ferry terminal